-Additionally in 2021/22, one of the exhibits at a City Council museum saw a significant increase in insurance value, going from £4.5m to £45m.
-This is as a result of a recent auction sale of a similar exhibit by the same artist.
-This revaluation is reflected in Note 17 Heritage Assets.
+In 2022/23 one of the exhibits at a City Council museum saw a decrease in insurance value, going from £45m to £30m.
+This is due to the anticipated level of demand for the exhibit not materialising following an auction sale of a similar exhibit at the end of the 21/22 financial year.
+This revaluation is reflected in Note 16 Heritage Assets.

-Note 8 Events After the Balance Sheet Date
+Note 7 Events After the Balance Sheet Date